akoskomuves/privacy-policies/notehunter/PRIVACY_POLICY.md

 ## 11. Contact

-For questions about this privacy policy, contact us at: support@notehunter.app
+For questions about this privacy policy, contact us at: komuveskos@icloud.com

 ---